On the Generalization and Adaptation Ability of Machine-Generated Text Detectors in Academic Writing: Related Work

 \section{Related Work}

 \mypara{MGT Detection} Recent advancements in LLMs have empowered users to tackle a wide range of NLP tasks, demonstrating their versatility and superiority across numerous domains~\cite{TMSAABBBBBBBCCCEFFFFGGGHHHIKKKKKKLLLLLMMMMMNPRRSSSSSTTTWKXYZZFKNRSES23, OWJAWMZASRSHKMSAWCLL22, O23}.
 Exploiting LLMs is especially convenient in academic writing~\cite{zhao2024surveylargelanguagemodels, minaee2024largelanguagemodelssurvey}, such as generating ideas, drafting articles, or refining content.
 However, the ease and convenience can be significantly abused, raising concerns about authenticity, as well as ethical questions regarding originality and over-dependence on AI-generated content~\cite{yi2024jailbreakattacksdefenseslarge, gan2024navigatingriskssurveysecurity}.
 To prevent the misuse of MGT data, recent studies~\cite{BAA08, GSR19, GZWJNDYW23, MLKMF23, HSCBZ23} have developed a variety of MGT detectors, which can be broadly categorized into metric-based and model-based methods.
 Metric-based methods~\cite{GSR19, MLKMF23, JYDP23} leverage proxy LLMs to extract features from processed text and train an additional classifier to model the relationship between features and labels.
 In contrast, model-based methods~\cite{IDCE20, GZWJNDYW23} typically integrate a classification head into a BERT model and fine-tune the augmented model on supervised datasets.
-The detectors benchmarked in this paper are listed in \Cref{sec-app:detecors}.
+The detectors in this paper are listed in \Cref{sec-app:detecors}.

 Several efforts have aimed to benchmark the performance of MGT detectors.
 For example, MGTBench~\cite{HSCBZ23} provided a comprehensive evaluation framework for these detectors, which utilizes existing HWT datasets, including Essay, WP, and Reuters.
 M4GTBench~\cite{YJPJAAMTGTo24} extended this by benchmarking performance on multilingual and multi-source datasets.
+CUDRT~\cite{tao2024reliabledetectionllmgeneratedtexts} supports reproducible experiments and enables in-depth analysis of how operational diversity influences detection performance.
 Additionally, DetectRL~\cite{DBLP:journals/corr/abs-2410-23746} assessed detectors' robustness and generalization capabilities in the face of adversarial attacks.
 While existing studies emphasize transferability across datasets and LLMs in binary classification, they pay less attention to the generalization ability of detectors in attribution tasks.